A Foundation for Their Dreams:

 We believe in learning to be, learning to learn, and learning to do.
-As an Alberta Education accredited and funded non-profit school in Calgary, we meet and exceed Alberta curriculum standards—empowering students to think critically, take ownership of their learning, and apply their knowledge in meaningful ways.
+As an Alberta Education accredited and funded elementary school in Calgary, we meet and exceed Alberta curriculum standards—empowering students to think critically, take ownership of their learning, and apply their knowledge in meaningful ways.

 The latest in educational technology for self paced mastery of reading, writing, and math skills.